digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 ## Creating Teams

 A team is a digital workspace where you and your teammates can collaborate in Mattermost.
-Depending on how Mattermost is set up in your organisation, you can belong to one team or multiple teams.

-New teams can be created if the System Admin sets **Enable Team Creation** to **true** in the System Console.

 ### Methods to Create a Team

-If team creation is enabled by the System Admin, teams can be created from the team sidebar or Main Menu.
+If team creation is showing as an option for you, teams can be created from the team sidebar or Main Menu.
 The person who creates a team will automatically be assigned the Team Admin role for that team.

 #### Team Sidebar